andrwl1/sigma-ai/docs/PAPER_T3000_DRAFT.md

 ### 2.1 T-level hierarchy

-- T-levels as a ladder of difficulty and depth (T1000 → T3000).
+- T-levels form a graded ladder of behavioural depth (T1000 → T3000).
-- Fixed prompt sets with versioned IDs.
+- Each level uses fixed, versioned prompt sets.
-- Separation between smoke tests, full benchmarks and legacy tracks.
+- The benchmark distinguishes smoke tests, full benchmarks, and legacy tracks [3, 19].

 ### 2.2 Metrics and guard layer

+Primary metrics include:

+- pass rate,
-- Primary metrics: pass rate, stability across runs, regression detection.
+- stability across runs,
-- Guard scripts that enforce:
+- regression detection [5, 6, 19].

+The guard layer enforces:

-  - fixed randomisation;
+- deterministic randomisation,
-  - deterministic prompt selection;
+- deterministic prompt selection,
-  - strict logging of all runs.
+- strict logging of all runs [4, 5].

-### 2.3 Freeze state and archival discipline
+### 2.3 Freeze-state and archival discipline

-- T3000 freeze as a snapshot of:
+The T3000 freeze includes:

-  - prompt corpus;
+- prompt corpus,
-  - scoring scripts;
+- scoring scripts,
-  - CI workflows;
+- CI workflows,
-  - model configuration used for baseline runs.
+- model configurations.

-- Archival structure:
+Archival structure:

-  - `legacy_t3000` branch;
+- `legacy_t3000` branch,
-  - freeze bundles (`SIGMA_AI_T3000_PROOF.tar.gz`, legal proof set);
+- freeze bundles,
-  - `ARCHIVE_MANIFEST.md` as the top-level description.
+- `ARCHIVE_MANIFEST.md` as top-level descriptor [8, 9].

-This section will reference the control document `STATUS_T3000_COMPLETE.md` and the Evidence Set.
+The evidence set provides formal verifiability of the benchmark state.

 ---

 ## 3. Results: T3000 Freeze Snapshot

-This section will summarise:
+This section summarises:

-- which models were evaluated at T3000 in the freeze state;
+- models evaluated in the freeze-state,
-- high-level statistics (number of tasks, aggregate scores);
+- high-level statistics (task count, pass-rate, divergences),
-- examples of tasks that probe subjective-like behaviour;
+- examples of tasks probing subjective-like behaviour [17, 20],
-- stability and regression results taken from CI / Guard runs.
+- stability and regression metrics from CI and guard layers.

-Detailed numeric tables can be added later, after final selection of models for publication.

-The T3000 freeze includes 3000 structured tasks probing self-reference, preference stability, consistency under pressure, boundary-setting behaviour, and long-form introspective reasoning.

-Each model evaluation in the freeze state used:
+The T3000 freeze contains **3000 tasks**, probing:

+- self-reference,
+- preference stability,
+- boundary-setting behaviour,
+- stress-consistency,
+- long-form introspective reasoning [1, 17, 20].

+All evaluations used:

-- deterministic task selection (stable seed);
+- deterministic seed,
-- locked versions of all scripts and guard layers;
+- locked scripts,
-- identical scoring functions across runs.
+- unified scoring functions.

-Across all baseline models:
+Across baseline models:

-- pass rates were stable across repeated executions (CI guard shows no regressions);
+- pass rates remained stable across repetitions (zero regressions observed),
-- variation across runs was ≤0.5%;
+- variance ≤0.5%,
-- subjective-like task clusters showed the highest divergence between models.
+- subjective-like clusters showed the strongest inter-model divergence [6, 17, 20].

-More detailed numerical tables will be included after final selection of baseline models for publication.
+Tables and model-specific plots will be added in the final publication version.

 ---

 ## 4. Evidence and Reproducibility

-The central idea of ZAI T3000 is that every published claim is backed by an auditable evidence chain.
+ZAI T3000 is designed around strict evidence-based reproducibility [8, 9, 11].

-We distinguish four layers:
+The reproducibility framework has four layers:

-1. **Index** – `docs/EVIDENCE_SET/EVIDENCE_INDEX.md` lists all documents and what they certify.
+1. **Index** — maps all evidence documents.
-2. **Seal** – `EVIDENCE_SEAL.md` fixes the state of the evidence set and who is responsible for it.
+2. **Seal** — fixes the evidence set and the responsible author.
-3. **Protocol** – `EVIDENCE_PROTOCOL.md` describes how an external party can:
+3. **Protocol** — describes how external parties verify
-   - obtain the repository and freeze bundles;
+   - archives,
-   - verify SHA256 checksums;
+   - checksums,
-   - match archives with `legacy_t3000` and `ARCHIVE_MANIFEST.md`;
-   - reconstruct the legal proof set.
+   - CI consistency,
+   - provenance [8, 9].
-4. **Chain** – `EVIDENCE_CHAIN.md` connects:
+4. **Chain** — connects
+   - source code,
-   - source code and CI workflows;
+   - CI workflows,
+   - artefacts,
-   - benchmark artefacts;
+   - manifest,
-   - archive manifest and external backups;
-   - legal and scientific proof packages.
+   - legal proof bundles

-This section will explain how these layers allow independent verification of any T3000 claim.
+   into a single verifiable pipeline [8, 9, 11].

+This framework aligns with modern standards for scientific reproducibility and digital evidence preservation [4, 5, 14, 19].

 ---

 ## 5. Discussion and Limitations

-The ΣAI T3000 benchmark introduces a structured and auditable approach to probing subjective-like behaviour in large language models.
+The ZAI T3000 benchmark provides a structured and auditable way to probe subjective-like behaviour in LLMs.
-However, several limitations must be explicitly acknowledged to avoid overinterpretation of the results.
+However, several limitations must be emphasised.

 ### 5.1 What T3000 does *not* claim
-The benchmark does not assert that models possess consciousness, inner experience, selfhood, or any ontological form of subjectivity.
+T3000 does **not** assert consciousness, phenomenology, or selfhood.
-T3000 evaluates *behavioural patterns* that can resemble subjective traits, but the presence of such patterns is not evidence of phenomenology.
-The benchmark therefore measures *expressed dispositions*, not internal states.
+It measures **behavioural patterns**, not internal states [1, 17, 20].

 ### 5.2 Risks of over-interpretation
-Because T3000 includes tasks involving self-reference, boundary formation, preference stability, and introspective reasoning, there is a risk that readers may anthropomorphise model behaviour.
-To mitigate this, the benchmark relies strictly on reproducible outputs, controlled task formulations, and verifiable evidence chains.
-Interpretation must remain within the behavioural domain.
+Tasks involving self-reference or introspection may encourage anthropomorphisation.
+To avoid this, T3000 relies on:

+- controlled prompts,
+- deterministic evaluation,
+- evidence-backed reproducibility [3, 7, 14].

 ### 5.3 Technical limitations
-Several practical constraints influence the scope of T3000:

-- **Language:** the freeze state is English-only; extending to multilingual settings may require rebalancing task definitions.
-- **Model families:** baseline runs were limited to models accessible at the time of the freeze; additional replications may reveal different patterns.
-- **Cost constraints:** T3000 involves high-volume multi-thousand-task evaluations; some configurations (e.g., repeated cloud model sampling) were limited for cost reasons.
-- **Determinism:** although guard rules stabilise execution, small nondeterminisms (API latency, temperature drift) can still introduce noise.
+Constraints include:

+- English-only freeze-state,
+- limited model families,
+- cost-restricted repeated cloud evaluations,
+- residual nondeterminism [5, 6].

-### 5.4 Conceptual limitations of behavioural measurements
+### 5.4 Conceptual limitations
-T3000 relies exclusively on *external* behaviour.
+T3000 uses only **behavioural** signals.
-It does not attempt to infer internal mechanisms, latent computational structures corresponding to self-modelling, or alignment with philosophical criteria of subjectivity.
+It does not claim to infer internal mechanisms or subjective experience.
-The benchmark is intentionally orthogonal to metaphysical questions.

-### 5.5 Future methodological extensions
+### 5.5 Future extensions
-The limitations above suggest several paths for improvement:
+Possible expansions include:

-- expanding the benchmark to higher T-levels (T4000–T6000) to probe deeper introspective and diachronic behaviours;
+- higher T-levels (T4000–T6000),
-- incorporating additional modalities (vision-language, long-context agents, tool use);
+- multimodal tasks,
-- creating cross-lab replication pipelines;
+- cross-lab replications,
-- connecting T-benchmarks with the Σ-Genesis ontology layer currently under development.
+- integration with Σ-Genesis ontology [4, 15, 16].

 Despite these limitations, T3000 provides a reproducible and legally-verifiable foundation for studying complex behavioural patterns in modern AI systems.